bacalhau-project/bacalhau/docs/intro.md

 :::

 ### Security on Bacalhau
-You can also use things like env variable, endpoints, etc to provide credentials.
+You could use environment variables to store sensitive data such as access tokens, API keys, or passwords.
+These variables can be accessed by Bacalhau at runtime and are not visible to anyone who has access to the code or the server.
+Endpoints can also be used to provide secure access to Bacalhau.
+This way, the client can authenticate with Bacalhau using the token without exposing their credentials.

 ### Workloads is Bacalhau best suited for
-For running on the public web (this is not for private workloads) you should choose a trusted provider (e.g. GCP, AWS, etc) to provide the compute, and provision your nodes
+Bacalhau can be used for a variety of data processing workloads, including machine learning, data analytics, and scientific computing.
+It is well-suited for workloads that require processing large amounts of data in a distributed and parallelized manner.

+If you plan to run Bacalhau on the public web, it is important to choose a trusted provider such as GCP or AWS to provide the compute infrastructure.
+These providers have extensive experience in running large-scale distributed systems and can offer the necessary compute, storage, and networking resources to support your workload.
+To provision your node on a trusted provider, you will typically need to create a virtual machine or container instance that is configured with the necessary software and dependencies to run Bacalhau.
+You may also need to configure network settings and security policies to ensure that your workload is properly protected.

+It is important to ensure that you properly configure your compute infrastructure and apply appropriate security controls to protect your data and applications.
+This may include setting up firewalls, applying access controls, and encrypting sensitive data.

 ### Use Cases
-Basically, anywhere you have more than 10 devices with/generating data around 100GB, you're probably running into a compute over data problem.
-Bacalhau can serve in various industries such as: security, web serving, financial services, IoT, Edge, Fog, multi-cloud, etc.
+Once you have more than 10 devices generating or storing around 100GB of data, you're likely to face challenges with processing that data efficiently.
+Traditional computing approaches may struggle to handle such large volumes, and that's where distributed computing solutions like Bacalhau can be extremely useful.
+Bacalhau can be used in various industries, including security, web serving, financial services, IoT, Edge, Fog, and multi-cloud.
 Bacalhau shines when it comes to data-intensive applications like [data engineering](https://docs.bacalhau.org/examples/data-engineering/), [model training](https://docs.bacalhau.org/examples/model-training/), [model inference](https://docs.bacalhau.org/examples/model-inference/), [model training](https://docs.bacalhau.org/examples/model-training/), [model dynanmics](https://docs.bacalhau.org/examples/molecular-dynamics/), etc.

 Here are some example tutorials on how you can process your data with Bacalhau:
 - [Stable Diffusion AI](https://docs.bacalhau.org/examples/model-inference/stable-diffusion-gpu/)